setdvd/revolute_test/README.md

 ## Notes

-It was completed using TypeScript + React + Redux using TDD with acceptance tests and minimum required implementation to satisfy tests;
+It was completed using TypeScript + React + Redux using TDD with acceptance tests and minimum required implementation to satisfy tests (test is collocated with the app so tests are in App.test.tsx);

 During styling I have try to match Revolute web page UI but referencing functionality from the iOS app;